 When we could afford it, we would go for breakfast at a restaurant in the city.
 Then we would spend our Saturday morning enjoying the food, sipping coffee and talking, but mostly we spent it laughing.
 These are my most treasured memories of that time.

-While some might say that breakfast is a frivolity, something that should be eaten quickly and simply before getting on with the labors of the day, I’ve never quite held to that.
-In my mind, breakfast is a precious opportunity to pause in the moment, even if you only have five minutes to spare.
-It is a time to connect with loved ones and spend valuable minutes being thankful for them, and the life you have, before being rushed into the bustle and business of the everyday.
+Some might say that breakfast is a frivolity.
+They might say it’s something that should be eaten quickly and simply before getting on with the labors of the day.
+But I’ve never quite held to that.
+Breakfast is a precious opportunity to pause in the moment, even if you only have five minutes to spare.
+It is a time to connect with loved ones and spend valuable minutes being thankful for them.
+It’s a time to be thankful for the life you have, before being rushed into the bustle and business of the everyday.

 The small act of sitting and chewing forces us to take breath and gives us a natural space to think.
 The word ruminate is thought to come from the Latin word ‘ruminat’, meaning chewed over.
 Now ruminate is defined as thinking deeply about something, to meditate, to reflect.
 What better time to do this than in the morning, as one of the first actions of the day?

 Whether it be just a slice of toast or a generous buffet made between friends, breakfast is a way to start the day with mindfulness and gratitude.
-It is also a chance to tell the people in your life how much you appreciate them and to take that love and spread it to everyone you meet.
+It is also a chance to tell the people in your life how much you appreciate them.
+And it’s a chance to take that love and spread it to everyone you meet.
 To me, that’s what makes it the most important meal of the day.